 Alternative marches, seeking a less corporate-infused, commercial event, and to recognize that the origin of the action was not a “parade” but a march, have been quite successful and well-attended.
 Other parallel marches include the Dyke March and Drag Fest, as well as hundreds of other observations internationally.

-Now more than ever…we must march.
+Finally, now — perhaps more than ever — we must march.
 Make the streets run with rainbows.